Master of Science Degree

 You will begin with the core courses for the degree and our "Preparing for Graduate Student Success" course (ECH 200), which will match you with a major professor over the course of your first fall quarter.
 The five core courses are listed below:

-For electives, you can select from any available upper-division undergraduate course (courses numbered 100-199) or graduate-level course (courses numbered 200-299).
-Popular electives include those from physics, chemistry, computer science, management and other engineering disciplines.
+A total of 12 units of electives are required, which include 2 units of ECH 290.
+For the remaining 10 units of electives, you can select from any available upper-division undergraduate course (courses numbered 100-199) or graduate-level course (courses numbered 200-299).
+Popular electives include those from physics, chemistry, computer science, management, and other engineering disciplines.
 In consultation with your major professor, you will select courses each quarter based on your career goals and aspirations.

 Sample Schedule: Full-Time Student